JayceFR/VisionTerrain/README.md

-# 3d WORLD
+# 3d Terrain Generator which is explorable without a mouse!

-## AIM
+## Introduction
-To create a basic 3d terrain with trees and real time lighting
+This project was initially as a part of the C Group Project at Imperial.
+It was coded as an extension exercise to coding an assembler and emulator in C.
+As an extension task, we developed a 3D terrain generator and implemented camera movement con trolled by tracking facial data from a webcam.
+This approach was partly motivated by accessibility concerns, traditional mouse input can be difficult for individuals with physical disabilities.
+By using face tracking to control the camera, we explored an alternative approach of interaction, aiming to make 3D environments accessible to all

-## Planned tech stack to use
+## Tech stack used
 1. GLFW      -> handle window and inputs
 2. glad      -> enables us to use OpenGL.
 3. OpenGL    -> shaders and drawing to the screen.
+4. MediaPipe -> to provide us with face mesh coordinates

 ## How to run
 ### Linux/MacOS